- Doctors base leukemia staging on the amount of cancerous white blood cells in the body.

 - An organ biopsy may help doctors determine if the cancer has spread.

 When you have cancer, you will typically find out what “stage” the disease is in.
-This stage is usually based tumor growth and development for most types of cancer.
+This stage is usually based on tumor growth and development for most types of cancer.

 Leukemia is a blood cancer and doesn’t cause tumors to form.
 Instead, leukemia staging is based on the amount of cancerous white blood cells that are circulating in the body.

 There are four main types of leukemia.
 Each type affects your body in different ways and has its own staging system.

 In this article, we dive into these four main types of leukemia, break down the stages, and what discuss what they mean.

 Leukemia is a blood cell cancer.
 It can happen when the body makes too many white blood cells.
 These white blood cells divide rapidly and don’t allow other cells to grow.

 - Acute lymphocytic leukemia (ALL).
 ALL is a quickly progressing form of leukemia that causes healthy immune cells to turn into cancerous white blood cells.
 Most cases of ALL are diagnosed in children.